mdaum/PlayingWSwift/README.md

-# test

-A description of this package.
+# Playing Around with Swift

 How to build/run a Swift Project in Clion with CMake